Why trauma stays in the body

 They happen quickly because the system is trying to survive.
 Later, those same responses can still show up when something reminds the body of the original danger.
 That reminder may be obvious, but it can also be subtle: a tone of voice, a smell, a location, a posture, or a feeling of being trapped or watched.
 The body reacts first.
 Explanation often comes later, if it comes at all.

-This is why people with trauma histories can find themselves reacting strongly to situations that seem disproportionate from the outside.
+People with trauma histories can find themselves reacting strongly to situations that seem disproportionate from the outside.
 The reaction is not to the present moment.
 It is to what the present moment resembles.

 Memory and sensation can stay linked